jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/2_Pressure_Vessels.typ

 To conclude the analysis about the costs, especially for tank Types III and IV, the following can be said.
 The economic viability of each tank type depends on various factors, such as desired pressure, hydrogen storage capacity @KubilayKarayel2023, lightweight demands, raw material costs, and other manufacturing costs.
-It is crucial to note that even if simplified statements like 633 \$/kg were backed up with all the required surrounding information, some important aspects still need to be evaluated.
+It is crucial to note that even if simplified statements like 633 \$/kg were backed up with all the necessary contextual information, some important aspects still need to be evaluated.
 The relationship between required tank mass and desired pressure is not linear, as shown with experimental tests in @KubilayKarayel2023.
 Following that, the relationship between tank material costs and pressure is non-linear.
 Furthermore, the relationship between hydrogen storage capacity and pressure is also non-linear @KubilayKarayel2023 @Yanxing2019.